bgaj203/gitlab-runners/ec2-image-builder/README.md

 3. Even if Sysprep is not still running, review the contents of `C:\Windows\system32\sysprep\panther\setupact.log`

 The root cause error for the common condition of a windows update pending reboot says "Sysprep_Clean_Validate_0pk:There are one or more Windows updates that require a reboot.
 To run Sysprep, reboot the computer and restart the application.[gle=0x000036b7]

+**IMPORTANT**: The biggest challenge to this problem is that it's emergence will be completely dynamic.
+It can happen on Windows 2016 on month and 2019 the next.
+This is because of the patch level of the AMI when you get it and the fact that Visual Studio and DotNet SDKs and runtimes *dynamically* apply patches that are relvant to the *current situation**.
+Therefore, creating a stable build that also uses the latest of the build tools and SDK requires **dynamic**, **only if needed** reboots.

+To help with this you can use the enclosed component [windows-reboot-at-end-if-needed.yml](windows-reboot-at-end-if-needed.yml).
+This experimental component can detect if a reboot is pending for any one of six different "reboot pending" markers in Windows and do a delayed one **only if needed*.
+It should only be used at the very end of the build phase.
+EC2 Image Builder seems to tolerate this reboot well.
+The reboot wait time is in place to allow the "component runner" to mark this component as complete.
+Extending the wait tim might cause it to not tolerate the reboot or you may even need to shorten it to prevent EC2 Image Builder from starting the AMI creation phase.

 **NOTE:** Sysprep has this odd non-exiting error hang for other reasons as well - so this troubleshooting information may apply to other situations.